Hidden Vegetable Recipes for Kids:

 extra boost of nutrition.
 When you combine visible veggies with

-hidden vegetable recipes, you create balanced, healthy kids meals
+hidden vegetable recipes, you create balanced, balanced, healthy kids meals

 that build good habits without turning dinner into a negotiation.